 Bottom line, there’s freedom in the marketplace.
 I’m not forcing anyone to work for me, and job seekers choose whether to accept or not.

 However, everyone needs to provide more value than they cost a business, or most jobs wouldn’t exist.

 Engineers in the free market

-These people, probably don’t consider themselves underpaid.
+These people probably don’t see themselves as underpaid.